 - Teach kids that trunks are for storing items and are not safe places to play.

-- Show older kids how to locate and use the emergency trunk release.
+- Show children 5 and older how to locate and use the emergency trunk release.

 - Keep rear fold-down seats closed to help prevent kids from climbing into the trunk from inside your car.